-Our technology portfolio expanded in 2019 into the growing system analysis market segment.
 The speed and close proximity of signals on silicon, through packages to boards, and through connectors and cables, exposes these communications to various kinds of interference, generates heat and emits electromagnetic radiation.
-Careful analysis is required to assure these systems will work as designed under a wide range of operating conditions and within compliance of standards and laws.
+Careful analysis is required for these systems to work as designed under a wide range of operating conditions and within compliance of standards and laws.
 The complexity of these devices and signal transmissions requires analysis and simulation throughout the product lifecycle to meet these objectives.
-Our Clarity[TM] 3D Solver for electromagnetic and power electronics analysis and simulation, as well as our Celsius[TM] Thermal Solver, provide the foundation for multi-physics analysis technology, with complete electrical-thermal co-simulation for electronic systems from ICs to physical enclosures.
+Our ClarityTM 3D Solver for electromagnetic and power electronics analysis and simulation, as well as our CelsiusTM Thermal Solver, provide the foundation for multi-physics analysis technology, with complete electrical-thermal co-simulation for electronic systems from ICs to physical enclosures.